RadicalMilitantLibrary/manual/readingclub-man.markdown

 3. Report problems or commit solutions to make the process easier for the next one
 4. Donate for the project to express your gratitude - easiest is sending Bitcoin to the address provided on the website
 5. Find new people that can do at least one of the things above or love the provided books at the very leats
+6. Read books, that is the main purpose of a library; online or offline
+7. Comment and rate the books you read and let others know what you think about the topic or what was (not) nice

 #### Contest for Librarians